top of page

 responsibility for their citizens.

-Repatriate the Children's function is to support, advise and provide knowledge for relatives of children, for governments and other public sector authorities, for politicians and decision-makers, for non-profit organizations, and for the media.
+Repatriate The Children’s function is to support and advise relatives of children in northeast Syria, and to provide expertise, policy advice, and practical guidance to politicians and decision-makers, authorities, non-profit organizations, and the media.

 img0007-2.jpg

-The repatriation calls for reception strategies that are humane, rights-based, and practically effective.
-Over the past several years, many returnee families have been repatriated to a range of countries, offering a growing body of experience.
-These lessons can support the development of more coordinated, sensitive, and sustainable approaches to reception, reintegration, and rehabilitation.
+Over the past few years, many families have been repatriated to a range of countries, offering a growing body of experience of reception of returnees.
+These lessons can support the development of more coordinated, child protections informed, and sustainable approaches to reintegration and rehabilitation.

 Drawing from experiences, RTC can provide a framework of best practices to states and communities in managing returnees’ reception, with emphasis on protecting children, maintaining family unity, and preventing future radicalization.